-- Close collaboration and placements with a number of theatre companies and venues, such as The REP, Playhouse Theatre Company, Big Brum, HEARTH, Women and Theatre, mac birmingham, The Drum, and local primary and secondary schools, put you in the heart of a working environment as you study.
+- Benefit from close collaboration with a number of theatre companies and venues, such as Birmingham REP Theatre, Playhouse Theatre Company, Big Brum, HEARTH, Women and Theatre, The Drum and mac Birmingham.

-- Highly affordable and accessible alternative to London drama schools and DADA courses while still being only two hours from London.
+- We offer an accessible alternative to London drama schools – while still being less than one and a half hours from London.

 You should normally have an A-level or equivalent in drama, dance, performance or a related arts subject.
 We also welcome applicants with practical experience in the performing arts.
 You will normally need a range of GCSEs plus a minimum of one of the following: